arighosh05/aristotle-smart-contract-verification/README.md

 formal verification of ERC-20 tokens and AMM swap invariants using [aristotle](https://harmonic.fun)'s theorem prover.
 29 theorems submitted, 28 proved, 1 correctly falsified with a counterexample.

-the headline result: aristotle proved the constant product invariant for a uniswap v2-style swap—a property class that SMT-based verifiers structurally cannot handle. nonlinear integer arithmetic is [undecidable](https://en.wikipedia.org/wiki/Hilbert%27s_tenth_problem) for SMT solvers; they either time out or fall back to bounded reasoning, which isn't a proof.
+the headline result: aristotle proved the constant product invariant for a uniswap v2-style swap—a property class that SMT-based verifiers require [lossy overapproximations](https://arxiv.org/pdf/2402.10174) to attempt. nonlinear integer arithmetic is [undecidable](https://en.wikipedia.org/wiki/Hilbert%27s_tenth_problem) for SMT solvers; they either time out or fall back to bounded reasoning, which isn't a proof.

 ---